-France starts autumn in cultural style with a month of events in September
+France starts autumn in cultural style with a month of events

 Celebrating the very best of French history, culture, cuisine and sport, plus a splash here and there of international culture, too.
 From gardens to film, mussels to marathon, you won’t be stuck for something to do.
 Question is, where will you go first?